5 Major Mistakes You're Making on a Gluten-Free Diet

 The 2018 study measured the value that 25- to 36-year-olds place on gluten-free foods, weight goals, weight control behavior, food production, eating behaviors, physical activity, and other criteria.
 Researchers noted that people often perceive that going gluten-free is a healthy choice, but the diet may not necessarily benefit overall health.

-Robin Foroutan, an integrative medicine dietitian and spokesperson for the Academy of Nutrition and Dietetics, tells us that gluten-free doesn't always equal health.
-She compares the trend to the fat-free craze of the 1980s and ’90s.
+Robin Foroutan, MS, RDN an integrative medicine registered dietitian and spokesperson for the Academy of Nutrition and Dietetics, tells us that gluten-free doesn't always equal health.

-"I think that we kind of lose part of the message when you label something as simple as that (gluten-free)," she said.
-“Avoiding or reducing gluten may be a good idea for many people, even people who do not have celiac disease.
+"I think that we kind of lose part of the message when you label something as simple as that (gluten-free)," she says.
+"Avoiding or reducing gluten may be a good idea for many people, even people who do not have celiac disease.
 But it's just as important, if not more important, to eat the right kinds of food as it is to avoid certain foods."
 That means you shouldn't be forgetting to add more healthy carbs and low-carb whole grains to your diet just as much as you should be eschewing wheat products.

 All diets, including ones that restrict gluten, should be individualized.
 Besides celiac disease, there's a wide spectrum of gluten sensitivity, and for anyone on a gluten-free diet, "you really need to dig in to see what they're choosing [to eat] instead."
 There may be other factors in your switch to a gluten-free diet that are actually helping you lose weight rather than avoiding gluten.
 Seeing a registered dietitian may help elucidate these beneficial changes.

-In some cases, cutting out gluten means a lower intake of heart-healthy whole grains, which offer cardiovascular benefits, according to a study published in BMJ.
+In some cases, cutting out gluten means inadvertently lowering the intake of heart-healthy whole grains, which offer cardiovascular benefits, according to a study published in BMJ.
 The reduced intake of whole grains could increase the risk of cardiovascular disease, and the study's researchers said gluten-free diets for people without celiac disease are not recommended.

 Going gluten-free isn't necessarily harmful, as long as diets focus on lots of vegetables, fruits, high-quality proteins, healthy fats, and slow-burning carbs from legumes and starchy vegetables, and don't include too many processed foods, Foroutan reminds us.
-She recommends that people speak to a dietitian or nutritionist to help them find a healthy diet that is enjoyable.
+She recommends that people speak to a dietitian or nutritionist to help them find a healthy enjoyable diet.

 "You can throw yourself into a tizzy trying to avoid all of the things that you're trying to avoid," she says.
 (Like these 15 Surprising Foods You Didn't Know Had Gluten in Them.)
 "But focusing on avoidance is less enjoyable than focusing on what to eat more of, and if you're not one of those people who must avoid gluten 100 percent of the time, it's helpful to kind of get some clarity around that."